We're Updating Our Website

 By the Numbers

-The 2026 Lilly Endowment Community Scholarship application is now available in Warrick County through the Warrick County Community Foundation, an affiliate of the Community Foundation Alliance.
-The Lilly Endowment Community Scholarship Program (LECSP) will provide 147 scholarships statewide and two scholarships in Warrick County.
+The 2027 Lilly Endowment Community Scholarship application is now available in Warrick County through the Warrick Community Foundation.
+The Lilly Endowment Community Scholarship Program (LECSP) will provide 147 scholarships statewide, including two in Warrick County.
 LECSP scholarships may be used for otherwise unreimbursed full tuition, required fees, and a special allocation of up to $900 per year.
-The special allocation may cover the costs for required books and required equipment for four years of undergraduate study on a full-time basis, leading to a baccalaureate degree at any eligible Indiana public or private nonprofit college or university.
-The program, administered statewide by Independent Colleges of Indiana (ICI) and locally in Warrick County through the Warrick County Community Foundation, an affiliate of the Community Foundation Alliance, is open to all Indiana residents who: graduate from an accredited Indiana high school by 2026 and receive their diploma no later than June 30, 2026; intend to pursue a full-time baccalaureate course of study at an eligible college or university in Indiana; and meet the criteria specific to Warrick County Community Foundation.
-Visit warrickcountycf.org/lilly-endowment-community-scholarship-program for complete information regarding the Warrick County application criteria.
-Students can learn more about the Lilly Endowment Community Scholarship in Warrick County and apply for this scholarship by visiting the Warrick County Community Foundation website.
-Applications must be completed and submitted by August 25, 2025, to be considered.
+The special allocation may cover the costs of required books and equipment for four years of full-time undergraduate study, leading to a baccalaureate degree at any eligible Indiana public or private nonprofit college or university.
+The program, administered statewide by Independent Colleges of Indiana (ICI) and locally in Warrick County through the Warrick Community Foundation, is open to all Indiana residents who: Graduate from an accredited Indiana high school by 2027 and receive their diploma no later than June 30, 2027 Intend to pursue a full-time baccalaureate course of study at an eligible college or university in Indiana Meet the criteria specific to their local community foundation.
+Visit the Warrick County Lilly Endowment Community Scholarship page for complete information on the application criteria and to apply.
+Applications must be completed and submitted by Friday, August 14, to be considered.
 Applications will be evaluated on, but not limited to, the following criteria: academic ability, community involvement, extracurricular activities/employment, honors and awards, personal statement and goals, application essay, finalist impromptu essay, and finalist interview.
-Four finalists will be nominated by the Warrick County Community Foundation, and their names will be submitted to ICI for final selection of the recipients.
+Four finalists will be nominated by the Warrick Community Foundation, and their names will be submitted to ICI for final selection of the recipients.
 Scholarship recipients will be notified in December.
 Lilly Endowment created LECSP for the 1997-98 school year and has supported the program every year since with tuition grants totaling more than $505 million.
 More than 5,400 Indiana students have received Lilly Endowment Community Scholarships since the program’s inception.
 The primary purposes of LECSP are: 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.
-Warrick County Community Foundation is again pleased to offer LECSP for its 29th year in Warrick County.
+The Community Foundation of Southwest Indiana is again pleased to offer LECSP for its 29th year in Warrick County.
 “We encourage all eligible high school seniors to apply.
 The Lilly Endowment Community Scholarship Program is a life-changing opportunity, and we’re here to support students through every step of the process,” said Melinda Waldroup, Chief Program Officer.

-By Eve Baughman June 25, 2025
+By Eve Baughman January 19, 2026

-The Women’s Fund of Warrick County, held by the Warrick County Community Foundation, is now accepting applications for its 2025 Grants Program.
-Nonprofit organizations serving Warrick County are invited to apply now through Friday, July 18, 2025.
-The Women's Fund of Warrick County holds an annual grant cycle to award funding to charitable partners addressing a wide range of local needs.
+The Warrick County Community Foundation is now accepting applications for its 2026 Community Good Grants Program.
+Nonprofit organizations serving Warrick County are invited to apply now through Monday, February 23, 2026.
+Community Good Grants are awarded to charitable partners addressing a wide range of local needs.
 Funding is available to support programs and projects that make a meaningful impact in Warrick County communities.
-Organizations can find detailed grant guidelines and submit their application online at warrickcountycf.org/womens-fund-grants-program .
-For questions or assistance, please contact Melinda Waldroup, Chief Program Officer, at mwaldroup@communityfoundationalliance.org.
+Organizations serving Warrick County can find detailed grant guidelines and submit their application online at warrickcountycf.org/community-good-grants-program.
+For questions or assistance, please contact Alysia Rhinefort, Regional Director of Community Engagement and Impact, at arhinefort@communityfoundationalliance.org.

 Recent News

-The 2026 Lilly Endowment Community Scholarship application is now available in Warrick County through the Warrick County Community Foundation, an affiliate of the Community Foundation Alliance.
-The Lilly Endowment Community Scholarship Program (LECSP) will provide 147 scholarships statewide and two scholarships in Warrick County.
+The 2027 Lilly Endowment Community Scholarship application is now available in Warrick County through the Warrick Community Foundation.
+The Lilly Endowment Community Scholarship Program (LECSP) will provide 147 scholarships statewide, including two in Warrick County.
 LECSP scholarships may be used for otherwise unreimbursed full tuition, required fees, and a special allocation of up to $900 per year.
-The special allocation may cover the costs for required books and required equipment for four years of undergraduate study on a full-time basis, leading to a baccalaureate degree at any eligible Indiana public or private nonprofit college or university.
-The program, administered statewide by Independent Colleges of Indiana (ICI) and locally in Warrick County through the Warrick County Community Foundation, an affiliate of the Community Foundation Alliance, is open to all Indiana residents who: graduate from an accredited Indiana high school by 2026 and receive their diploma no later than June 30, 2026; intend to pursue a full-time baccalaureate course of study at an eligible college or university in Indiana; and meet the criteria specific to Warrick County Community Foundation.
-Visit warrickcountycf.org/lilly-endowment-community-scholarship-program for complete information regarding the Warrick County application criteria.
-Students can learn more about the Lilly Endowment Community Scholarship in Warrick County and apply for this scholarship by visiting the Warrick County Community Foundation website.
-Applications must be completed and submitted by August 25, 2025, to be considered.
+The special allocation may cover the costs of required books and equipment for four years of full-time undergraduate study, leading to a baccalaureate degree at any eligible Indiana public or private nonprofit college or university.
+The program, administered statewide by Independent Colleges of Indiana (ICI) and locally in Warrick County through the Warrick Community Foundation, is open to all Indiana residents who: Graduate from an accredited Indiana high school by 2027 and receive their diploma no later than June 30, 2027 Intend to pursue a full-time baccalaureate course of study at an eligible college or university in Indiana Meet the criteria specific to their local community foundation.
+Visit the Warrick County Lilly Endowment Community Scholarship page for complete information on the application criteria and to apply.
+Applications must be completed and submitted by Friday, August 14, to be considered.
 Applications will be evaluated on, but not limited to, the following criteria: academic ability, community involvement, extracurricular activities/employment, honors and awards, personal statement and goals, application essay, finalist impromptu essay, and finalist interview.
-Four finalists will be nominated by the Warrick County Community Foundation, and their names will be submitted to ICI for final selection of the recipients.
+Four finalists will be nominated by the Warrick Community Foundation, and their names will be submitted to ICI for final selection of the recipients.
 Scholarship recipients will be notified in December.
 Lilly Endowment created LECSP for the 1997-98 school year and has supported the program every year since with tuition grants totaling more than $505 million.
 More than 5,400 Indiana students have received Lilly Endowment Community Scholarships since the program’s inception.
 The primary purposes of LECSP are: 1) to help raise the level of educational attainment in Indiana; 2) to increase awareness of the beneficial roles Indiana community foundations can play in their communities; and 3) to encourage and support the efforts of current and past Lilly Endowment Community Scholars to engage with each other and with Indiana business, governmental, educational, nonprofit and civic leaders to improve the quality of life in Indiana generally and in local communities throughout the state.
-Warrick County Community Foundation is again pleased to offer LECSP for its 29th year in Warrick County.
+The Community Foundation of Southwest Indiana is again pleased to offer LECSP for its 29th year in Warrick County.
 “We encourage all eligible high school seniors to apply.
 The Lilly Endowment Community Scholarship Program is a life-changing opportunity, and we’re here to support students through every step of the process,” said Melinda Waldroup, Chief Program Officer.

-By Eve Baughman June 25, 2025
+By Eve Baughman January 19, 2026

-The Women’s Fund of Warrick County, held by the Warrick County Community Foundation, is now accepting applications for its 2025 Grants Program.
-Nonprofit organizations serving Warrick County are invited to apply now through Friday, July 18, 2025.
-The Women's Fund of Warrick County holds an annual grant cycle to award funding to charitable partners addressing a wide range of local needs.
+The Warrick County Community Foundation is now accepting applications for its 2026 Community Good Grants Program.
+Nonprofit organizations serving Warrick County are invited to apply now through Monday, February 23, 2026.
+Community Good Grants are awarded to charitable partners addressing a wide range of local needs.
 Funding is available to support programs and projects that make a meaningful impact in Warrick County communities.
-Organizations can find detailed grant guidelines and submit their application online at warrickcountycf.org/womens-fund-grants-program .
-For questions or assistance, please contact Melinda Waldroup, Chief Program Officer, at mwaldroup@communityfoundationalliance.org.
+Organizations serving Warrick County can find detailed grant guidelines and submit their application online at warrickcountycf.org/community-good-grants-program.
+For questions or assistance, please contact Alysia Rhinefort, Regional Director of Community Engagement and Impact, at arhinefort@communityfoundationalliance.org.

 Read More News